How many EVs are registered in Wyoming?

 Q: What grants are available for EVs and EV charging infrastructure?

 A: You can find information about the National Electric Vehicle Infrastructure program here.
 You can find a list of available other grants here.
-WYDOT only lists grants available from federal agencies, including the Federal Highway Administration and the Joint Office of Transportation and Energy.
+WYDOT only lists grants available from federal agencies.
 You may find other grants at grants.gov.

 Q: Will Wyoming’s harsh winters impact EV usage in the state?